SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Resource Groups are grouping of AWS resources defined by tags

+AWS Config must be enabled for security hub to work

 ## AWS System Manager

 * Inventory: Collect metadata about instances
 * State Manager: Creates a state to represent a certain configuration is applied to instances. e.g keep track of instances that have been updated to the current stable version of Apache HTTP Server
 * Parameter Store: Shared secure storage for config data, connection strings, passwords, etc